Have You Ever Spotted an Image Online and Had No Idea Where It Came From?

 Common Image Search Mistakes

 Many people make errors when using image search techniques that limit results.
-Avoiding these mistakes improves search efficiency and result quality significantly here.

 Using Low Quality Images